JeremyACase/ubiquia/docs/adr/ADR_Inbox_Outbox.md

 # Architecture Decision Record: Inbox/Outbox Pattern

 ## Decision
-Ubiquia's will use an inbox/outbox microservice pattern for its Flow Service.
+Ubiquia will use an inbox/outbox microservice pattern for its Flow Service.

 ## Status